KarchinLab/2020plus/doc/quickstart.rst

 This provides a quick start to running 20/20+ with the minimum number of steps to execute the statistical test.
-It serves as an introction to the workflow for running 20/20+, see the :ref:`tut-ref` for a more detailed example.
+It serves as an introduction to the workflow for running 20/20+, see the :ref:`tut-ref` for a more detailed example.

 Creating Features